Trento Trentino Alto Adige, Italy Travel Guide

 These are general estimates.
 Your actual spending may vary.

-Estimated costs for navigating and seeing sights.
+Estimated fees for navigating and seeing sights.

 Use High SPF sunscreen and stay hydrated, especially during summer or at at great heights.
-Public fountains have potable water.
+Public drinking fountains have potable water.

 Check for ticks if hiking in wooded areas.
 Use Insect repellent.